Our Special Education unit at Pittwater High School is called Cabrananga, an Aboriginal name meaning "resting mind".

 Our role as educators in Cabrananga is to facilitate the inclusion of students with a disability into a comprehensive High School.
 We help to equip the students with the skills to enable them to navigate daily school life in a supportive and caring environment.

-Each of our Cabrananga classes have a highly experienced teacher and Student Learning Support Officer (SLSO) who tailor the learning to the students' personalised needs and interests.
+All Cabrananga classes have a highly experienced teacher and student learning support officer (SLSO) who tailor the learning to the students' personalised needs and interests.

 Pittwater is an inclusive school where all students are known, valued and cared for.
 Cabrananga is located at the front of the school with attractive local coastal images on our buildings.
 We promote inclusion and reverse inclusion where we encourage mainstream students to utilise our classrooms while spending recess and lunch times in our playground with the students from Cabrananga.